 The United States pavilion at EXPO 67 in Montreal was the most prestigious commission Buckminster Fuller executed in his lifetime.
-Originally designed as an 'octel' truss rectangle, it was later changed to a 76 metre dome, seen as a model at teft.
-The structure itself as made up of steel 'star' tensegrity trusses in the shape of a seven tenths sphere, enclosed with hexagonal acrylic 'lenses' (both below).
-Considered the most successful pavilion at the exposition (right) it was relained as a permanent structure in the Montreal Expo Park.
+Originally designed as an "octet" truss rectangle, it was later changed Io a 76 metre dome seen as a model at tell.
+The structure itself as made up of steel 'star' tensegrity trusses in the shape of a seventenths sphere enclosed with hexagonal acrylic 'lenses' (both below).
+Considered the most successful pavilion at the exposition (right) it was retained as a permanent structure in the Montreal Expo Park.

-But the dome unfortunately caught fire during renovations in May 1976.
+Bui the dome unfortunately caught lire during renovations in May 1976.
 The structural skeleton remains intact today.